-Vegas is one of my absolute favorite getaways.
-I have been spoiled by growing up in So Cal and having it only a 3-4 hour drive away.
-There really is so much to see and do there that you rush to get there and get the party started!!
+Vegas is one of my absolute favorite getaways!
+I have been quite spoiled by growing up in Southern California, and having it only be a 3-4 hour drive away.
+There really is so much to see and do there, that you rush your arrival amiright?

-BUT what about the little detours on the way that you always hear about and never take a minute to stop for?
+BUT what if you took a moment to stop for the little detours on the way that you always hear about?
 Well, I finally did stop…and dude, I was so grateful that I did!

 1. Seven Magic Mountains

 Located only about 10 miles south of Las Vegas, these stacked highlighter-colored rocks are actually an art installation.
 Swiss artist Ugo Rondinone comprised these 7 towers of boulders that stand over 30 feet high.

 He wanted to make the Seven Magic Mountains a ‘creative expression of human presence in the desert [that] punctuates the Mojave with a poetic burst of form and color.’

 I have always wanted to stop to take some photos and was pleasantly surprised to find out just how bright the colors really are.
 No filter needed, they really are that vivid!
 And much larger than expected!